This very short video shows why mindfulness is relevant to you as you deal with an eating disorder in your family

 Which is why I don’t have a big long list of resources to share on mindfulness.
 I guess I’ve picked up concepts from all over the place all my life.
 If all this is new to you, keep your eyes open for yoga, meditation and anything new-agey.
 It will range from the ridiculous to the sublime, but you may not know which until you’ve tried it.

-You could also safely check out books (I haven’t read these) by Jon Kabat-Zinn, who brought mindfulness to Western psychological science and books by Zen monk Thich Nhat Hanh
+You could also safely check out bestsellers by Jon Kabat-Zinn, who brought mindfulness to Western psychological science and by Zen monk Thich Nhat Hanh.
+I haven’t read them thoroughly, as I find ‘I know this stuff’ so they don’t stretch me very much.
+But as they’re bestsellers, I guess they are much loved by people new to this.